Power Couple? AI Growth and Renewable Energy Investment: Model

+A more rigorous formulation of \cref{eq:beta_x_y} would replace renewable capacity $y$ in the numerator with the quantity of renewable energy that can be effectively deployed to satisfy the developer's electricity demand.
+The distinction matters because leading renewable sources, including solar and wind, are intermittent: the same nameplate capacity may yield different levels of usable renewable electricity depending on operational characteristics, such as the presence of energy storage systems and data center's ability to shift or flexibly schedule workloads.
+Our main results are robust to incorporating this refinement (see EC.5.2 for details). \looseness=-1

-Market willingness-to-pay for capability $x$ is $\theta x^\lambda$, where $\theta>0$ is the valuation at the frontier ($x=1$) and $\lambda>0$ governs how value scales with capability.
-When $\lambda>1$, private returns are convex: small capability gains can unlock new tasks and markets, so valuation rises disproportionately with $x$; when $0<\lambda<1$, incremental gains are increasingly marginal.
-The monopoly benchmark can be read as a reduced-form representation of a phase with concentrated rents and strong incentives to race for capability; \cref{subsec:competition} relaxes this via competition.
+Market willingness to pay for capability $x$ is given by $\theta x^\lambda$, where $\theta>0$ denotes the valuation at the capability frontier, $x=1$, and $\lambda>0$ governs the elasticity of value with respect to capability.
+When $\lambda>1$, private returns to capability are convex: incremental improvements can unlock new tasks and markets, so valuation rises more than proportionally with $x$.
+When $0<\lambda<1$, by contrast, marginal gains become progressively less valuable.
+The monopoly benchmark can therefore be interpreted as a reduced-form representation of a regime with concentrated rents and strong incentives to race toward the frontier; \cref{subsec:competition} relaxes this assumption by introducing competition.

 Achieving a given capability entails multiple cost components (hardware, facilities, labor, and energy).
 We assume that energy sources differ only in their unit energy cost, normalizing other costs away.\footnote{In practice, the energy source can affect operations (e.g., workload shifting).
 We abstract from these operational margins to focus on investment and scaling incentives.} Equivalently, $c_r$ and $c_f$ can be interpreted as all-in unit compute costs under renewable versus fossil-based power.